 Additional compliance flexibilities may be available for small manufacturers through other means.
-EPCA provides that a manufacturer whose annual gross revenue from all of its operations does not exceed \$8 million may apply for an exemption from all or part of an energy conservation standard for a period not longer than 24 months after the effective date of a final rule establishing the standard.
-Additionally, Section 504 of the Department of Energy Organization Act, 42 U.S.C.
+Section 504 of the Department of Energy Organization Act, 42 U.S.C.
 7194, provides authority for the Secretary to adjust a rule issued under EPCA in order to prevent "special hardship, inequity, or unfair distribution of burdens" that may be imposed on that manufacturer as a result of such rule.
 Manufacturers should refer to 10 CFR part 1003 for additional details.

-For the reasons stated previously, DOE concludes that this final rule will not have a significant economic impact on a substantial number of small entities, so DOE has not prepared a regulatory flexibility analysis for this rulemaking.
-DOE will provide its certification and supporting statement of factual basis to the Chief Counsel for Advocacy of the SBA for review under 5 U.S.C.
+For the reasons stated previously, DOE concludes that this final rule will not have a significant economic impact on a substantial number of small entities, and as such has not prepared a regulatory flexibility analysis for this rulemaking.
+DOE has provided its certification and supporting statement of factual basis to the Chief Counsel for Advocacy of the SBA for review under 5 U.S.C.
 605(b).